mrcrilly/mrcrilly.github.io/content/blog/the-pronoun-situation.md

 of being shunned by society.

 For the trans community we need to support their ideas and (positive) actions, allowing them to flourish.
-Given enough time and I'm confident that society as a whole will see just how beautiful a concept theirs is and with that, laws will be reformed in protect the equality of all.
+Given enough time I'm confident that society as a whole will see just how beautiful a concept theirs is and with that, laws will be reformed in protect the equality of all.

 We just need to keep talking.